 During the lease term in Broad Run

-During tenancy, the rental belongs to the tenant we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental property in Broad Run, the tenant must allow us to go into the rental property.
-Some solid reasons to go into rental property are to:
+During tenancy, the rental property belongs to the tenant we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental in Broad Run, the tenant must allow us to go into the rental home.
+Some valid reasons to access rental property are to:

 - Inspect the rental property,